carbonext-tech/api-b2b-docs/docs/core-concepts/allowed-filters.md

 https://api-b2b.carbonext.com.br/v1/invoices?sort-by=totalVcuAmount_asc&filter-by=totalVcuAmount_ge:30~status_in:Paid-pending
 ```

-Let's see a practical example of the query filters applied to invoices, in this example we will return a list of invoices filtered by `totalVcuAmount` and `status`.
-To user more than one filter on the same query, they must be separated by tilde (~).
+Let's see a practical example of the query filters applied to invoices, in this example, we will return a list of invoices filtered by `totalVcuAmount` and `status`.
+To use more than one filter on the same query, they must be separated by a tilde (~).

-The filter syntax is `?filter-by=filter1:value2~filter2:value2`, as for the filters with the `in` operator, the values must be separated by hyphen - .
+The filter syntax is `?filter-by=filter1:value2~filter2:value2`, as for the filters with the `in` operator, the values must be separated by a hyphen -.

-The following example will to illustrate querying invoices with `totalVcuAmount` greater or equal than 30, that have a `status` either `Paid` or `Pending` (enum status names are case insensitive)
+The following example will illustrate querying invoices with `totalVcuAmount` greater or equal to 30, that have a `status` either `Paid` or `Pending` (enum status names are case insensitive)

 **Response Parameters**